 What is your level of risk?
 Have that discussion with your insurance agent.

-How Does Plan K Compare to a High Deductible Plan G?
+Plan K vs. High Deductible Plan G

 In most areas, Plan K and high-deductible Medicare Supplement Insurance plans have similar monthly premiums.
 In most areas, you can get into a Plan K or HDG policy at age 65 for around $50 per month.